rhaulcy/wtp-eecs-2018/pset1/README.md

 Print  a  greeting  saying  **“Hello,  Michelle"** and  **“Goodbye,  Obama"**  using  only  the  variables  provided  in `greetings.py`.
 Complete instructions are in the file.

 ### 6. Optional Challenge:
-Revisit Question 1, and write a program that prints **“Grettings, `name`!!!”** in a box of stars for ANY name.
+Revisit Question 1, and write a program that prints **“Greetings, `name`!!!”** in a box of stars for ANY name.

 *Hint: Find the length of a string with  len(a_string)*